Clemens Herschel: Honors and awards

 Herschel was one of the first five inductees into the American Water Works Association Water Industry Hall of Fame.
 He was also made an honorary member of that organization.
 Herschel was awarded the Elliott Cresson medal in 1889 by the Franklin Institute for his development of the Venturi water meter.

 In 1888, Herschel was presented with the Thomas Fitch Rowland Prize by the American Society of Civil Engineers.
 The Rowland Prize is awarded to an author whose paper describes in detail accomplished works of construction or which are valuable contributions to construction management and construction engineering.
 He was made an Honorary Member of ASCE in 1922.

 The Clemens Herschel Prize was established at Harvard University in 1929.
 The award is given to meritorious students in practical hydraulics.
 Each year, the Boston Society of Civil Engineers Section presents the Clemens Herschel Award to authors "…who have published papers that have been useful, commendable, and worthy of grateful acknowledgment."

 Publications

 Perhaps Herschel's most well-known publication was not a strictly technical book.
-While traveling in Italy in 1898, he found a manuscript written by Sextus Julius Frontinus, who was the designer of the water supply system of ancient Rome.
-He translated the work into English and entitled it Frontinus and the Water Supply of the City of Rome.
+While traveling in Italy in 1898, he was allowed to make a photographic copy of a manuscript of de Aquaeductu Urbis Romae by Sextus Julius Frontinus, who had been chief administrator of the water supply system of ancient Rome.
+He translated the work into English and titled it Frontinus and the Water Supply of the City of Rome.
 Other more recent translations have been done by scholars and Latin specialists, but Herschel's book brought the challenges and successes of the water commissioner for Rome to the notice of water professionals.

 Some of his other publications include: